The Classification of 3+1d Symmetry Enriched Topological Order: The Classification of Nondegenerate Braided Fusion 2-Categories

 \begin{rem} Some, but not all, of the nondegenerate fermionic braided fusion 2-categories in \Cref{FermionicNondegen} arise as the Drinfeld center of a fusion 2-category.
 For instance, the braided fusion 2-category $\mathcal{T}$ discussed in \Cref{rem:SandT} does not by \cite{JFR,D9}.
 More generally, we expect that a nondegenerate fermionic braided fusion 2-category arises as a Drinfeld center if and only if the class $\varsigma$ is trivial.
 Very explicitly, it would suffice to check that the Drinfeld center of the fermionic strongly fusion 2-category classified by $\tau\in \rH^2(\rB G;\Z/2)$ and $\varpi \in \SH^{4+\tau}(\rB G)$ as in \cite[Theorem 4.5]{D11} is the nondegenerate braided fermionic fusion 2-category classified by $\tau$ and $\varpi$. \end{rem}

 \begin{rem} The equivalence relation that has to be imposed on the data given in \Cref{FermionicNondegen} is quite subtle.
-Namely, it does not only arise from the action of the group $\mathrm{Aut}(G)$ of automorphisms of the finite group $G$, but also has to take into account the fact that the braided fermionic strongly fusion 2-categories $\mathcal{S}$ and $\mathcal{T}$ have nontrivial automorphisms \cite{JFR}.
-This subtle point is explored further in \cite{Teixeira:2025qsg}, and already appeared in the classification of Morita equivalence classes of fermionic fusion 2-categories \cite{D9}. \end{rem}
+Firstly, it is well-known that the group $\mathrm{Aut}(G)$ of automorphisms of the finite group $G$ acts on the data of the classification.
+This is because our argument classifies nondegenerate braided fusion categories equipped with a fully faithful braided 2-functor from $\mathbf{2Rep}(G)$ whereas the statement of \Cref{FermionicNondegen} only considers the underlying nondegenerate braided fusion 2-categories.
+There is however a more delicate redundancy at play here which arises from the fact that the braided fermionic strongly fusion 2-categories $\mathcal{S}$ and $\mathcal{T}$ have nontrivial automorphisms \cite{JF2,JFR}.
+This subtle point already appeared in the classification of Morita equivalence classes of fermionic fusion 2-categories \cite{D9}, and was examined from a physical standpoint in \cite{Teixeira:2025qsg}.
+Below, we explain how this can be seen from our methods.